- ホーム

 Contents

 Introduction: When Therapists Cross Theoretical Borders 1.
-Five Reasons for the Failure of Integrating CBT into Mainstream Psychoanalysis: What Should be Done About it?
-2. Psychoanalysis and CBT: From Rivalry to Hospitality in Psychotherapy Integration 3.
+Integration: Psychoanalysis and the Fear of Otherness 2.
+Psychoanalysis and CBT: From Rivalry to Hospitality in Psychotherapy Integration 3.
 Dialectical Integration - The Case of Psychoanalysis and Cognitive Behavioral Therapy 4.
 Psychoanalysis and Interdisciplinarity with Non-Analytic Psychotherapeutic Approaches through the Prism of Dialectics 5.
 Fusion of Horizons in Psychotherapy Integration: A Dialogue Between Psychoanalysis and Cognitive-Behavioral Therapy Concluding Remarks